StephVergil/StephVergil/README.md

 </p>

 As a dedicated cybersecurity professional, I specialize in risk assessment, vulnerability management, and IT operations.
 With a solid background in Active Directory, cloud platforms (AWS, Azure), and programming languages such as Python, PowerShell, and C++, I have a proven track record of implementing effective solutions to minimize organizational risks, strengthen security frameworks, and support business continuity.
-Being bilingual in English and Spanish, I offer a diverse perspective that enhances collaboration and contributes to securing modern IT environments.
+Fluent in both English and Spanish, I offer a diverse perspective that enhances collaboration and contributes to securing modern IT environments.

 ---